Tim’s take:

 Where the real numbers land

-From roughly the middle of July, AHDB publishes a weekly GB harvest progress report covering wheat, winter and spring barley, oats and winter oilseed rape, with the percentage of each crop harvested nationally and by region, plus early yield and quality indications.
-It is the single best public source for how harvest 2026 is actually going, and the first 2026 edition is due around mid-July.
+Across the season, AHDB publishes GB harvest progress reports, four editions in 2026, covering wheat, winter and spring barley, oats and winter oilseed rape, with the percentage of each crop harvested nationally and by region, plus early yield and quality indications.
+It is the single best public source for how harvest 2026 is actually going, and the first 2026 edition was published on 31 July.

-We track those reports week by week in our harvest 2026 progress report, alongside the price moves that matter for anyone deciding whether to sell off the combine or store.
+We track each report as it lands in our harvest 2026 progress report, and follow what the crops are actually yielding, crop by crop against last year’s averages, in our harvest 2026 yields guide.
 For the pre-season baseline of what was planted and in what condition, see the harvest 2026 outlook, and for what the trade is paying, our guide to UK farm prices in 2026.

 Bottom line

 Winter barley from early July in the south and east, oilseed rape from mid-July, wheat through August, spring crops into September.
 Harvest 2026 will follow that order the way every UK harvest does.
 The season’s signature is the dry English spring: an early and uneven start on stressed land, more oilseed rape in the July workload than any recent year, and the north and west running to their own, later clock.
-Watch the winter barley figures in AHDB’s first report of the season, due mid-July.
-They will tell you which kind of year this is.
+The winter barley figures have already told us which kind of year this is: 95% cut by 27 July, a fast and largely straightforward run in most regions, and wheat yields so far a disappointing 6.8 t/ha.

 Frequently Asked Questions